transitmatters/t-performance-dash/docs/README.md

 ![lint](https://github.com/transitmatters/t-performance-dash/workflows/lint/badge.svg)
 ![deploy](https://github.com/transitmatters/t-performance-dash/workflows/deploy/badge.svg)

 This is the repository for the TransitMatters data dashboard.
-Client code is written in JavaScript with React, and the backend is written in Python with Flask.
+Client code is written in JavaScript with React, and the backend is written in Python with Chalice.

 ## Requirements to develop locally
 * node 12.x LTS (verify with `node -v`)